 Offshore Banking

-For non-domiciled individuals looking to claim Overseas Workday Relief, all foreign earnings should be paid into a non-UK overseas bank account.
-There is a risk that overseas income or gains could be taxed if brought into the UK; keeping overseas income in an offshore bank account makes it easier to prove this income has not been remitted and thus remains free from UK taxation.
+For non-domiciled individuals who looked to claim Overseas Workday Relief, all foreign earnings should have been paid into a non-UK overseas bank account.
+There was a risk that overseas income or gains could be taxed if brought into the UK; by keeping overseas income in an offshore bank account it was easier to prove that income had not been remitted and thus remained free from UK taxation.

-To be eligible, the bank account must be in the individual’s name and contain no more than £10 at the beginning of the tax year to ensure clarity on the funds that are subject to tax.
-For transparency, it is advised that a separate bank account is opened each year to highlight that no income has been remitted to the UK.
+To be eligible, the bank account had to have been in the individual’s name and contain no more than £10 at the beginning of the tax year to ensure clarity on the funds that were subject to tax.
+It was advised that a separate bank account should be opened each year to highlight that no income had been remitted to the UK.

 Claiming Overseas Workday Relief

-To claim Overseas Workday Relief, it is important that an individual can provide proof that they have worked outside the UK and hold the correct documentation to support their eligibility.
-This can include banking documentation, UK self-assessment tax forms and travel documents.
+To claim Overseas Workday Relief under the old remittance-based system, it was important that an individual could provide proof that they had worked outside the UK and held the correct documentation to support their eligibility.
+This included banking documentation, UK self-assessment tax forms and travel documents.

 Conclusion

-To conclude, the intricacies of non-domicile status and associated tax rules in the UK are complex.
-As individual circumstances vary, we encourage anyone looking to apply for or is currently using non-domicile tax reliefs, such as the remittance basis or Overseas Workday Relief, to contact us.
+To conclude, the intricacies of non-domicile status and associated tax rules in the UK were very complex and still hold implications for previously non-domiciled individuals.
+Whether you need help navigating the new residence-based system, or have historic tax obligations to consider, we encourage you to contact us.
 We can offer the guidance you need to ensure full compliance and help you make a decision that will optimise your tax position.